 - Almost Amish is a great option for your Book Club or small group…find out more here.

-in a few days, cracked my knuckles and said “ok, what’s next?”, I have really just taken my time to digest each and every chapter.
-Most things I knew, some I assumed, other things I never understood and just agreed to disagree with the philosophy of the Amish on.
-Thank you for taking the time to write this.
-It has been the most fun, and most thoughtful time I’ve had reading in a long while.” —Angi B. Nancy’s Story As co-founder and Managing Director of Blessed Earth, Nancy Sleeth travels throughout the U.S. speaking and writing about faith and the creation care.
+As co-founder and Managing Director of Blessed Earth, Nancy Sleeth travels throughout the U.S. speaking and writing about faith and the creation care.
 Prior to heeding this spiritual calling, Sleeth served as communications director for a Fortune 500 company and as an educator and administrator, most recently at Asbury University.
 Sleeth is a graduate of Georgetown University and holds a Master’s degree in journalism.
 She is the author of Go Green, Save Green, the first-ever practical guide for going green from a faith perspective.
 Nancy specializes in leading workshops on the nuts and bolts of stewardship practices at home, work, school, and church and facilitating women’s retreats on Sabbath practices, simplicity, and sustainability.
-She and Matthew Sleeth recently celebrated 31 years of marriage.
+She and Matthew Sleeth have been married three and a half decades.
 They are the parents of Clark (a recent medical school graduate) and Emma (creation care speaker/author for teens and young adults).